NYC - BCN

 Planning a trip from New York to Barcelona-El Prat?
 KAYAK’s data-powered insights will help you find cheap flights.
 Learn the best time to fly, how early to book your ticket, and other tips to secure great prices.

-How far in advance should I book a flight from New York to Barcelona-El Prat Airport?
+How much is a round-trip flight from New York to Barcelona-El Prat Airport?

 AI-powered savings tips